andrealorenzon/AP_exam/c++/src/readme.md

 - [x] end(), return a proper iterator
 - [x] cbegin(), return a const_iterator to the first node
 - [x] cend(), return a proper const_iterator
-- [ ] balance(), balance the tree.
+- [x] balance(), balance the tree.
 - [x] find, find a given key and return an iterator to that node.
 If the key is not found returns end();
 - [ ] optional implement the value_type& operator[](`const key_type& k`) function int the const and non-const versions).
 This functions, should return a reference to the value associated to the key k.
 If the key is not present, a new node with key k is allocated having the value value_type{}.
 - [x] implement copy and move semantics for the tree.
-- [ ] override the operator put to << in order to print (in order) key: value of all the nodes in the tree.
+- [x] override the operator put to << in order to print (in order) key: value of all the nodes in the tree.

-* Test the performance of the lookups (using the function find) before and after the tree is re-balanced.
+- [ ] Test the performance of the lookups (using the function find) before and after the tree is re-balanced.
 Use proper numbers (and types) of nodes and look-ups.
-Does lookup behaves as O(log N)?
-How your tree compares with std::map? make plots
+- [ ] Does lookup behaves as O(log N)?
+- [ ] How your tree compares with std::map? make plots

 - [x] optional document the code with Doxygen

 - [ ] write a short report

-- [ ] test everything
+- [x] test everything

-## Hints

-* you can use `std::pair<const key_type,value_type>` found in the header utility
-* use recursive functions
-* big hint start coding and using the iterators ASAP.

 ---